FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 This will read `package.json` and install all of the gameplay established npm package dependencies.
 The `npm install` command will also update any required dependencies if `package.json` file changes.
 If you have not worked on the project in a while, make sure you update your fork and also run that command again, which will also compile the project, same as the `npm run build:dev` command.

-If you're using Windows OS and getting errors, have your desired tool `Run as administrator` or to disable your anti-virus.

 ### Compile Project

 In order to build the development version of the game (also done by `npm install`), run the following command: